unhm-programming-team/constitution/README.md

 This repo contains the working draft for the UNHM Programming Club Constitution.

+This was originally used while drafting the constitution.
+The original draft can be found in this repo as `Original-Draft.md`

+`Current-Draft.md` is a mirror of what is displayed on the website and is the current draft of the constitution, including current board members.

+The current draft is best viewed [on the website](https://unhm-programming-club.github.io/constitution/).

 ### Member rights under this draft

 - Propose resolutions